risk-of-thunder/R2Wiki/docs/Mod-Creation/C#-Programming/Using-MonoBehaviour-Scripts-in-Editor.md

 ### Option 2: Importing all RoR2 scripts
 Preferred if you are using many RoR2 scripts, namely if you are creating projectiles.

 If you are currently creating your mod in code, and only using Unity to build assetbundles, you can use ThunderKit to import the RoR2 codebase into your unity project, and you will have access to all unity components.
+After which, you can return to buliding your mod in code as before.

 This will take some setup, but if you are using components a lot, and if you want to work with projectiles, it is definitely worth it.